bentpetersendk/mjolnir_ucph/docs/source/architecture_hardware.rst

 Architecture: hardware
 =====

-Mjolnir consist of both CPU and GPU nodes, each with very different CPU/GPU and memor setups.
+Mjolnir consist of both CPU and GPU nodes, each with very different CPU/GPU and memory setups.
+Please note the differences when you are booking your jobs.

 .. list-table:: Title
    :widths: 14 14 14 14 14 10